Resources

 By Dr Sam Sims

-Dr Sam Sims (UCL IoE) explores how school leaders should spend their limited PD budget to maximise the positive impact on teaching and learning
+Dr Sam Sims (UCL IoE) explores how school leaders should spend their limited PD budget to maximise the positive impact on teaching and learning.

 Case Study: The Ribbon Academy